vadimcn/codelldb/MANUAL.md

 ## Advanced
 |                       |                                                         |
 |-----------------------|---------------------------------------------------------|
-|**lldb.library**       |Which LLDB library to use.
+|**lldb.library**       |The [alternate](#alternate-lldb-backends) LLDB library to use.
 This can be either a file path (recommended) or a directory, in which case platform-specific heuristics will be used to locate the actual library file.
 |**lldb.adapterEnv**    |Extra environment variables passed to the debug adapter.
 |**lldb.verboseLogging**|Enables verbose logging.
 The log can be viewed in Output/LLDB panel.
 |**lldb.terminalPromptClear**|A sequence of strings sent to the terminal in order to clear its command prompt.
 Defaults to `["\n"]`.
 To disable prompt clearing, set to `null`.